Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 Maintenance and Safety Tips

-Maintaining proper maintenance and safety practices will prolong the life of your bowfishing gear, and keep what is always a potentially dangerous activity, safe.
-These are good tips to make sure your bow and equipment is kept in top condition and that your chances of accidents are reduced when adventuring.
+Proper maintenance and safety practices will prolong the life of your bow fishing gear and keep you safe in this potentially dangerous activity.
+These are good tips for keeping your bow and equipment in top condition and reducing your chances of accidents when adventuring.

 ✔️Cleaning